 June 11 - It has now been over three months since we in Europe and North America were plunged into lockdown mode to fight the Coronavirus pandemic.
 In that time, we have all learned to adapt.

 We are an international business, operating from 17 locations in Europe, the US and Asia.
 This means we are well-placed to maintain the continuity of our business during periods of local or regional disruption.
 However, the well-being and safety of our employees, clients, vendors and communities remain our key priority and as such we continue to take a range of precautions to minimise the impact of the virus.

 Regular reporting and articles

 The crisis is also having a significant impact on markets and we will endeavour to update our clients through regular reporting and articles on our websites and this page.
 We are also happy to respond to any individual requests for information relating to specific portfolios.
 So please feel free to contact your Sales- or Account Manager.

-- We have successfully tested our systems and processes to ensure we can implement this working from home policy globally and we continue to monitor this daily.
+- We regularly monitor our systems and processes to ensure we can continue this working from home policy globally.

-- In addition, all employees with mild respiratory complaints (nose cold, cough, sore throat or fever above 38°C/100.4°F) must work from home.
+- Any employees with mild respiratory complaints (nose cold, cough, sore throat or fever above 38°C/100.4°F) must work from home.

-- We will continue to monitor and adhere to World Health Organisation and local guidelines for each office.
+- We continue to monitor and adhere to World Health Organisation and local guidelines.

 Letter from our CEO

-As the global Coronavirus (COVID-19) pandemic continues to quickly evolve, I wanted to personally update you on the approach we are taking at Aegon Asset Management to mitigate its impact for you, our client, and for our business.
+As the global Coronavirus (COVID-19) pandemic continues to evolve, I want to personally update you on the approach we are taking at Aegon Asset Management to mitigate its impact for you, our client, and for our business.